• Skip to main content

 Prior to being roasted, the ham is rubbed with a spice blend of ground black pepper, garlic powder, and mustard powder.
 Once the glaze is added and the flavors meld, it tastes like the oven roast ham is coated in a honey mustard ham glaze!

-How to Roast a Ham
+How To Roast A Ham

 If roasting a ham intimidates you, trust me when I say it's incredibly easy!
 You're just reheating the ham, in essence.